hecomi/create-upm-branch-action/README.md

   ├── ...
 ```

-Users will be able to use your plugin in Unity with a URL like the following:
+Users can then use your plugin in Unity with a URL like:

 - `https://github.com/[YourGitHubID]/[YourPluginName].git#upm`

 Demo
 ----